Conditional Generative Modeling for Enhanced Credit Risk Management in Supply Chain Finance: Extension of QRGMM for Practical Applicability in SCF Risk Management

 where \( \mathcal{K} \) is the set of observed entries and \(\lambda\) is a regularization parameter.
 The learned model $U^\top V$ can then be used to predict unknown ratings, effectively filling in the missing entries in the matrix (see Figure~\ref{fig:mf}).

 In the SCF context, we can analogize users and items to entities such as stores and products, and ratings to observed sales.
-By identifying latent factors underlying these interactions, MF provides insight into complex, hidden relationships that simpler linear models may fail to capture.
+By identifying latent factors underlying these observed sales, MF provides insight into complex, hidden relationships that simpler linear models may fail to capture.